hyperledger-labs/fabric-opssc/integration/README.md

 ## Overview

 The current integration tests are scenario tests are written in typescript and use Cucumber.
+The integration tests internally run (stand up and tear down) some Fabric network environments based on `samples-environments`:
+- For Docker-based environment:
-The integration tests internally run (stand up and tear down) `samples-environments/fabric-samples/test-network`.
+  - The tests internally run (stand up and tear down) `samples-environments/fabric-samples/test-network`.
-Also, the tests download (replace) the Fabric binaries in `samples-environments/fabric-samples/bin` before each scenarios according to the test target Fabric version.
+  - The tests download (replace) the Fabric binaries in `samples-environments/fabric-samples/bin` before each scenarios according to the test target Fabric version.
+- For K8s-based environment (v2.4+):
+  - The tests internally run (stand up and tear down) `fabric-samples/test-network-k8s` based on instructions described in `samples-environments/k8s-support`.
+  - The tests internally clone `fabric-samples` from the original repository.

 ## Prerequisites

 - Linux
-- Node.js >= 12.21
+- Node.js >= 14.21
 - Docker
 - Docker Compose